insightsengineering/cardx/tests/testthat/_snaps/ard_survival_survfit_diff.md

       times = c(25, 50))
     Condition
       Error in `ard_survival_survfit_diff()`:
       !
-The <survift> object passed in argument `x` must be stratified by a single variable.
+The <survfit> object passed in argument `x` must be stratified by a single variable.

 ---